|

 As the star's interior becomes hotter and hotter, nuclear fusion begins in the core

-At first, this produces very little heat, and doesn't affect the contraction
+At first this produces very little heat, and doesn't affect the contraction

 This causes the contraction of the star to slow, so that the fusion reactions, instead of going faster and faster, increase more and more slowly

-As the fusion energy production approaches 100% of the heat loss, the contraction of the star slows, and finally stops
+As the fusion energy production approaches 100% of the heat loss, the contraction of the star slows and finally stops

-When that happens, energy is being created in the core, and flowing from layer to layer, at the same rate as it is being lost, so the star remains in a perfectly stable state for however long the fuel can last
+When that happens energy is being created in the core and flowing from layer to layer at the same rate as it is being lost, so the star remains in a perfectly stable state for however long the fuel can last

 Any 'error' in the rate of energy production causes the gas in the core to expand or contract in such a way as to cancel out that error, maintaining a steady rate of energy production

-and the Lifetimes of Main Sequence Stars
+The Mass-Luminosity Diagram and the Lifetimes of Main Sequence Stars

 Formation Times and Main Sequence Lifetimes

-Protostar contraction to the Main Sequence, like the pre-visible protostellar cloud contraction, is fairly rapid for large mass stars, and fairly slow for lower mass stars
+Protostar contraction to the Main Sequence, like the pre-visible protostellar cloud contraction, is fairly rapid for large mass stars and fairly slow for lower mass stars

-As a result, massive stars can go from the initial cloud collapse, all the way to the Main Sequence, in just a few 10's of thousands of years
+As a result massive stars can go from the initial cloud collapse all the way to the Main Sequence in just a few 10's of thousands of years

 Lower mass stars, unless forced to contract faster by violent external forces, will take millions of years